MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-errors-recommendations.md

 ### Usage in the Base Application

-Likewise, in the Base Application the on the `ErrorMessageManagement` codeunit, you find the `AddSubContextToLastErrorMessage(...)` procedure.
+Likewise, in the Base Application the on the `ErrorMessageManagement` codeunit, you find the `AddSubContextToLastErrorMessage` procedure.

 <!-- the following names cannot be verified -->
 This procedure is used in the `DimensionManagement` codeunit to log `SameCodeWrongDimErr` and `NoCodeFilledDimErr` by passing the sub-contextual information.
 Dimension Set Entry is the sub-contextual information for these error messages.